Hammock camping can be the best way to take full advantage of an outdoor trip while leaving plenty of room at your campsite.

 If you want the best of the best, you can also look into hammock quilts.

-Hammock quilts are essentially insulated blankets that rest underneath your hammock.
-They help trap heat inside and keep drafts out.
+Hammock quilts (or an underquilt) are essentially insulated blankets that rest underneath your hammock.
+They help trap heat inside and keep cold weather drafts out.
 They’re typically made from synthetic insulation, which means they don’t pack down particularly well.
 Premium down options are available as well, if you’re willing to keep up with them.

 Tarps are what turn your average camping hammock into an all-weather shelter.